paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-099-north-korea-sanctions-and-policy-enhancement.md

 (1) **Correspondent account** — The term “correspondent account” has the meaning given that term in [section 5318A of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section5318A&num=0&edition=prelim).

-(2) **United States financial institution** — The term “United States financial institution” means has the meaning given that term in section 510.310 of title 31, Code of Federal Regulations, as in effect on August 2, 2017.
+(2) **United States financial institution** — The term “United States financial institution” means 11 So in original. has the meaning given that term in section 510.310 of title 31, Code of Federal Regulations, as in effect on August 2, 2017.

 (3) **Foreign financial institution** — The term “foreign financial institution” has the meaning given that term in section 1010.605 of title 31, Code of Federal Regulations, as in effect on August 2, 2017.

-<a id="section-9224"></a>
+<a id="section-9225"></a>
-## § 9224.
+## § 9225.
 Ensuring the consistent enforcement of United Nations Security Council resolutions and financial restrictions on North Korea
 **(a) Findings** Congress makes the following findings:

 (1) All member states of the United Nations are obligated to implement and enforce applicable United Nations Security Council resolutions fully and promptly, including by blocking the property of, and ensuring that any property is prevented from being made available to, persons designated for the blocking of property by the Security Council under applicable United Nations Security Council resolutions.